On Improving Adversarial Transferability of Vision Transformers: Experiments

 \subsection{Classification}

 In this section, we discuss the experimental results on adversarial transferability across black-box classification models.
 For a given attack method \textit{`Attack'}, we refer \textit{`Attack$^{E}$'} and \textit{`Attack$^{RE}$'} as self-ensemble and self-ensemble with refined tokens, respectively, which are the two variants of our approach.
 We observe that adversarial transferability from ViT models to CNNs is only moderate for conventional attacks (Tables \ref{tab:ut_fgsm_pgd} \& \ref{tab:ut_mim_dim}).
 For example, perturbations found via iterative attacks from DeiT-B to Res152 has even lower transfer than VGG19$_{bn}$.
 However, the same attacks when applied using our proposed ensemble strategy (Eq.~\ref{eq:vit_as_ensemble}) with refined tokens consistently showed improved transferability to other convolutional as well as transformer based models.
-Strength of our method is also evident by blockwise fooling rate in white-box setting (Fig. \ref{fig:ablation}).
-It is noteworthy how MIM fails to fool the initial blocks of ViT, while our approach allows the attack to be as effective in the intermediate blocks as for the last class token.
-This ultimately allows us to fully exploit ViT's adversarial space leading to high transfer rates for adversarial perturbations.
+We observe that models without inductive biases that share architecture similarities show higher transfer rate of adversarial perturbations among them (e.g., from DeiT to ViT \citep{dosovitskiy2020image}).
+We further observe that models trained with the same mechanism but lower parameters are more vulnerable to black-box attacks.
+For example, ViT-S and T2T-T are more vulnerable than their larger counterparts, ViT-L and T2T-24.
+Also models trained with better strategies that lead to higher generalizability are less vulnerable to black-box attacks e.g., BiT50 is more robust than ResNet152 (Tables~\ref{tab:ut_fgsm_pgd} and \ref{tab:ut_mim_dim}).